 PPC stands for a pay-per-click method marketers commonly use in online marketing.
-But PPC is more than a smart advertising strategy, it’s also a highly rewording internet trend.
+But PPC is more than a smart advertising strategy, it’s also a highly rewarding internet trend.

-One of the popular PPC forms are ads located among the first search engine pages.
-Although paid ads cost advertisers a small fee each time a user actually clicks on their ad, it also brings new visitors who are up to 50% more likely to commit to a purchase.
+Popular PPC forms include ads located among the first search engine pages.
+Although paid ads cost advertisers a small fee each time a user clicks on their ad, it also brings new visitors who are up to 50% more likely to commit to a purchase.

 The best part is that marketers are free to bid for ad placements on a search engine auction.
 In fact, they bid on keywords that are related to their businesses.
-To put it simply, marketers select the keyword which is relevant for their products in order to see their ad in the first top spots on search engines with high traffic such as Google.
+To put it simply, marketers select the keyword relevant to their products to see their ad in the top spots on search engines with high traffic, such as Google.

 Did you know that search ads can increase brand awareness by 80%?
 Or that display advertising can increase website traffic by 300%?
-That’s right, but beyond traffic and worldwide recognition, advertisers use the PPC approach to achieve various marketing objectives, including:
+Beyond traffic and worldwide recognition, advertisers use the PPC approach to achieve various marketing objectives, including:

-Remember the begging of internet?
-Those were slow, but exciting times with so many rules waiting to be discovered.
-Coincidently, in 1998, the internet-based startup GoTo.com presented the pay-per-click concept which was a new marketing approach to advertising.
+Remember the beginning of the internet?
+Those were slow but exciting times with so many rules waiting to be discovered.
+In 1998, the internet-based startup GoTo.com presented the pay-per-click concept, which was a new marketing approach to advertising.

-This idea of paying when a real customer clicks on ads is considered to be the foundation of PPC.
-Since Go.To.com was a search engine, advertisers could also bid on keywords for appearing first in search results.
-And the only goal was Internet advertising you can measure.
+This idea of paying when a real customer clicks on an ad is considered to be the foundation of PPC.
+Since GoTo.com was a search engine, advertisers could also bid on keywords for appearing first in search results.
+And the only goal was internet advertising you can measure.

-However, the system was flawed as marketers with more pennies to spare could bid on keywords that have no relations with their business.
+However, the system was flawed; marketers with a larger budget could bid on keywords that weren’t related to their business.
 Imagine searching for dog food and all you get are Nike sports ads.
 You wouldn’t be using that search engine anymore.

 This is where Google stepped in to correct the flaws.
-They designed their own improved PPC system we now know as Google AdWords.
+They designed their own, improved PPC system we now know as .
 And what were the innovations?
 Well, they included a Quality Score algorithm, a system that only provides relevant search outcomes.

-Since the year 2000 when it was first launched, AdWords quickly became a powerful platform that brought Google a lot of money.
+Since 2000, when it was first launched, AdWords quickly became a powerful platform that brought Google a lot of money.
 In 2015 alone, PPC accounted for $75 billion of Google’s revenue.
-But they are not the only PPC providers as Yahoo!
-Gemini, AdRool, and Bing Ads also play an important role in PPC marketing.
+But they aren’t the only PPC providers; , AdRoll, and Bing Ads also play an important role in PPC marketing.

 As previously mentioned, PPC advertising has several forms and ad platforms.
 The two main pay-per-click platforms are:

 Here’s an interesting fact: “Active social media users increased by 21%.”
-And if you take into account that there are 2.80 billion social media users, social media marketing can do wonders for any business.
-Not only are online adults aged 18-35 more likely to follow a brand via social platforms, but 71% of consumers will gladly recommend brands that provided a positive social media experience.
+And if you take into account that there are 3.48 billion social media users in 2019, social media marketing can do wonders for any business.
+Not only are online adults 18–35 are more likely to follow a brand on social platforms, but 71% of consumers will gladly recommend brands that provided a positive social media experience.

 Sites like Facebook, LinkedIn, and Twitter are perfect for targeting specific demographics.
 So by placing a PPC ad that is linked to a company’s website, marketers can further improve brand awareness.
 How?
 By featuring the ad in the newsfeed of the target audience or in their social hangouts.

-As the name suggests, display marketing are images, text, or banner ads that show adverts to a particular audience across multiple websites.
-What separates this advertising approach from the others is that it allows advertisers to pick the target prospects they want to show these adverts to.
+As the name suggests, display marketing ads are images, text, or banner ads that show advertising to a particular audience across multiple websites.
+What separates this advertising approach from the others is that it allows advertisers to pick the target prospects they want to show these ads to.
 Although the click rate is slightly lower than with search ads, it’s still a great strategy for building awareness.

-You might be familiar with remarketing, also called retargeting, if you have seen pop up ads.
-This type of advertising uses user browser cookies to display ads similar to their previous online searches.
-The objective is to return visitors to the company’s website in hope that they will continue with their purchase.
+You might be familiar with remarketing, also called retargeting, if you have seen pop-up ads.
+This type of advertising uses browser cookies to display ads similar to their previous online searches.
+The objective is to return visitors to the company’s website in the hope that they will continue with their purchase.

 Have you heard of Google Shopping Campaigns?
 This ad network, along with other price comparison websites, gathers and displays prices and special marketing offers from various merchant sites.
-Visitors have the opportunity to go through the product or service deals and buy directly from the selected ecommerce site or directly from the comparison portal.
-This way, marketers get a chance to improve their ROI, but only if they pay for clicks because, the more they invest, the higher the chances of making profit.
+Visitors can go through the product or service deals and buy directly from the selected ecommerce site or directly from the comparison portal.
+This way, marketers get a chance to improve their ROI, but only if they pay for clicks, because the more they invest, the higher the chances of making a profit.

 It’s important to remember that all of these strategies can be used together, for increasing the success of marketing campaigns.
-So, you can use these approaches to place the ad on:
+You can use these approaches to place the ad on:

 Although paid search ads are more expensive than other PPC methods, they are also the most rewarding.
-Meaning they are probably the best source for increasing your conversion rates.
+Essentially, they are probably the best source for increasing your conversion rates.

 Let’s say you want to start your first search network marketing campaign.
 What do you need to accomplish your marketing objectives?
 For starters, you already know that Google and Bing are the go-to engines.
 But there is more to it.

 The problem with keywords is that they are constantly changing and evolving.
 There are thousands of new searches each month on popular search networks for new terms you might have never thought of.
-Therefore, marketers need to keep a close eye on these fluctuating keywords, in order to target unique keyword variations.
+Therefore, marketers need to keep a close eye on these fluctuating keywords to target unique keyword variations.

 “Blue Coffee Mug” Keyword Variations Example:

-That being said, the selected keywords can’t be random.
+The selected keywords can’t be random, however.
 They have to use a match type in Google or Bing engines for retrieving relevant keyword alternatives.
 There are four main keyword match types with specific uses in PPC marketing.

 Here is a simple example:

-Apart from positive keyword searches, marketers can also use negative keywords to restrict unqualified traffic.
-For example, Google’s audience might look for “free” or “cheap” products in the search quarry that are not applicable for costly services and high-end products.
+Aside from positive keyword searches, marketers can also use negative keywords to restrict unqualified traffic.
+For example, Google’s audience might look for “free” or “cheap” products in the search query that are not applicable for costly services and high-end products.
 So marketers can use these terms as negative keywords to limit their website traffic to prospective buyers only.

 Ad groups are a group of one or more ads with a target set of keywords marketers use for remarketing.
 Once an advertiser sets a bid, the ad group’s keyword will trigger an ad to appear.
 However, marketers can also set prices for individual keywords in the ad group.
 And all of the ads should follow a theme for the type of products or services you want to promote.

 When you find your keywords and select ad groups, you can begin writing your ad.
-But remember that successful ads follow a keyword theme, have a call to action, and valuable propositions.
-In addition, you have to follow the AdWords rules of ad structure with accurate specifications such as:
+But remember that successful ads follow a keyword theme and have a call to action and valuable propositions.
+In addition, you have to follow the platform’s rules of ad structure with accurate specifications such as:

-Ads must be deceiving and have to be well-written, and have correct punctuation and grammar.
-In addition, it’s recommended to first test at least two ads from your ad group as well as to:
+Ads must not be deceiving and have to be well-written and have correct punctuation and grammar.
+Also, it’s recommended to first test at least two ads from your ad group to:

 If you are going with Google, consider taking advantage of extension types the network has to offer, including:

-Product listings marketing campaigns are used in PPC ecommerce advertising and they contain product images, prices, and tittles.
-In other words, you have to open a Google Merchant Centre account to utilize Google product feeds.
+Product listing marketing campaigns are used in PPC ecommerce advertising and contain product images, prices, and titles.
+You will have to open a Google Merchant Center account to utilize Google product feeds.

 Example of product listings:

-On the other hand, if you decide to run a display marketing campaign, you need to know how to create a responsive ad by using beautiful imagery.
+If you decide to run a display marketing campaign, you need to know how to create a responsive ad by using interesting imagery.
 But keep in mind that a responsive ad automatically adjusts the image size depending on the picture standard you selected.

-Nowadays, mobile users are an endless revenue source for marketers who aim to please the audience.
-Your ads will be appearing across multiple devices, including smartphones, desktops, and tablets.
+Mobile users are an endless revenue source for marketers who aim to please the audience.
+Your ads will appear across multiple devices, including smartphones, desktops, and tablets.

-Although laptops and tablets have a similar structure, when it comes to PPC ads, mobiles require modifications for a good user experience.
-Luckily, you can use a bid modifier that will allow you to show your ads with consistency on all devices.
+Although laptops and tablets have a similar structure, when it comes to PPC ads, smartphones require modifications for a good user experience.
+You can use a bid modifier that will allow you to show your ads with consistency on all devices.

-According to Google’s support, the bid adjustments work by percentages:
+According to Google’s support, bid adjustments work by percentages: